-In Polish families, Christmas is a time for friends to pay each other a visit.
+For Polish families, Christmas is a time for friends to pay each other a visit.
 That means a glass of Christmas cheer, coffee or tea, and sweets, if not a full-blown meal.
-So having a tray of cookies—called ciasteczka na święta—ready to serve is ideal, and there are plenty of time-honored recipes to choose from.
+So having a tray of cookies ready to serve—called ciasteczka na święta—is ideal, and there are plenty of time-honored recipes to choose from.

 Watch Now: How to Make Kołaczki

 This traditional Polish almond cookie, or the Polish version of Italian amaretti, is a flourless cookie that takes little time to make.
-These light cookies—made with only egg whites, sugar, ground almonds, and almond oil or extract—are perfect with a cup of tea or coffee, and make a nice addition to the holiday cookie tray.
+These light cookies are made with only egg whites, sugar, ground almonds, and almond oil or extract.
+They're perfect with a cup of tea or coffee, and make a nice addition to the holiday cookie tray.
 Those who are eating gluten-free foods will appreciate that this recipe needs no modification.

-Sometimes called Polish foldovers, kołaczki (spelled in a variety of ways) come in many versions and have a variety of spellings.
+Sometimes called Polish foldovers, kołaczki (spelled in a variety of ways) come in many versions.
 They can be square, diamond-shaped, or round.
 The dough can be made with cream cheese, sour cream, ice cream, or yeast.
 Fillings run the gamut from apricot to raspberry to prune to cheese.
-This recipe includes a flaky cream cheese dough and apricot filling.
+This kołaczki recipe includes a flaky cream cheese dough and apricot filling.

-Polish rogaliki mean "little horns" because of their shape.
-There are many versions—some recipes require rolling the dough and cutting it into triangles, adding a dollop of filling and rolling, like Jewish rugelach.
-This recipe is for a hand-formed cookie similar to Polish Christmas crescents (featured below), except these are made with almonds.
+Rogaliki means "little horns" and are so-named because of their shape.
+There are many versions—some recipes require rolling out the dough and cutting it into triangles, adding a dollop of filling, and rolling it up like rugelach.
+This recipe is for a hand-formed almond crescent cookie similar to Polish Christmas crescents, except these are made with almonds.

-These Polish vanilla cookies, or ciasteczka waniliowe, are egg-free and made with ground almonds and vanilla bean, giving them a rich nutty and vanilla flavor.
-They are formed into crescent shapes much like Polish rogaliki and are considered a Polish Christmas cookie.Continue to 5 of 9 below.
+These Polish vanilla cookies, or ciasteczka waniliowe, are egg free and made with ground almonds and vanilla bean.
+They are formed into crescent shapes much like rogaliki and are considered a traditional Christmas cookie.Continue to 5 of 8 below.

-It is believed this cookie was created by King Louis XIV’s master pastry chefs at the Palace of Versailles for the Medici of Florence.
-This recipe for Polish florentines, or florentynki, is made with candied orange peel and nuts and is dressed with a coating of chocolate on the bottom.
+Florentine cookies are said to have been created by French King Louis XIV’s master pastry chefs to entertain the Medici family of Florence.
+This recipe for Polish florentines, or florentynki, is made with candied orange peel and nuts, and is dressed with a coating of chocolate on the bottom.
 Many Florentine versions include oats, but these are made without.

-This recipe for Polish butter cookies with jam, or ciasteczka maślane z dżemem, is a simple cookie with jam in the middle.
-It's popular year-round, but especially at Christmas.
-The preferred filling is strawberry jam, but anything goes well inside these buttery treats.
+This recipe for Polish butter cookies with jam, or ciasteczka maślane z dżemem, is a simple, buttery cookie with a fruity filling.
+It's popular year-round but especially at Christmas.
+The preferred filling is strawberry jam, but anything goes well inside these sweet treats.